CubeboxGames/server/README.md

 When you have 1 server you just connect using 1 url instead of a diffrent one for each game. <br>
 This also makes fixing bugs much eaiser since we don't need to make a patch for every game.

+## Why is the client built into the server?

+Short story: Bugs
+Long story: There are some issues involving socket.io running without being on the server end. <br>
+As a patch the client is built into the server.
+We will look at fixing this as it's not the best solution. <br>
+The client source will still be avalible on it's own [Repository](https://github.com/cubeboxgames/client) but that will mainly just be the built in client in a repository

 ## Selfhosting

 Steps to selfhost any CubeBox game:

 1. Host the server on a site like [repl.it](https://repl.it)
-2. Client:
-   - Suggested method:
-     1. Download the client on [Github](https://github.com/cubeboxgames/client)
-     2. Modify the `server-url` to be the link of your selfhosted server
-     3. Host the client (Can be staticly hosted)
-     4. Have all players connect to the client
+2. Have all players connect to the server.
-   - Alternate method:
-     1. Go to the CubeBox Custom Client **Coming soon**
-     2. Enter the server url
-3. Game:
-   - Suggested method:
-     1. Download your chosen game
-     2. Modify the `server-url` to be the link of your selfhosted server
-     3. Run the game
-   - Alternate method:
-     1. Go to the CubeBox Custom Game **Coming soon**
-     2. Enter the server url
-     3. Have all the players connect
-4. Play
+3. Play